Arrata-TTRPG/Arrata-TTRPG/src/cards/talents.typ

     1,
     none,
     "Intimidation",
     "Roll Intimidation vs target's Will.
 On success, the target must direct their next attack at you.
-Every success over grants an addition round of redirection.", ), talent(
+Every success over grants an additional round of redirection.", ), talent(
     "Create Opening",